Bennism: Impact on the Labour Party

 Bennism fundamentally altered the Labour Party's internal structures and ideological trajectory during the 1970s and 1980s.
 Benn's campaigns for greater party democracy led to significant constitutional changes, including the establishment of the electoral college system for leadership elections in 1981, which gave trade unions and constituency parties a voice alongside MPs.
 These reforms represented a victory for the Bennite position that party leaders should be accountable to the broader membership rather than just parliamentarians.

 The 1981 deputy leadership contest, where Benn narrowly lost to Denis Healey by just 0.847%, marked the high point of Bennite influence within Labour.
-The campaign galvanised the Labour left and led to the formation of the Socialist Campaign Group in 1982 as a permanent parliamentary vehicle for Bennite politics when the soft left abandoned Benn's cause.
+The campaign galvanised the Labour Left and led to the formation of the Socialist Campaign Group in 1982 as a permanent parliamentary vehicle for Bennite politics when the soft left abandoned Benn's cause.

 However, Bennism also contributed to Labour's electoral difficulties during the 1980s.
-The ideological divisions between Bennites and the party leadership under Neil Kinnock were seen by many as contributing to Labour's defeat in the 1983 general election, when the party manifesto was dubbed "the longest suicide note in history".
+The ideological divisions between Bennites and the party leadership under Michael Foot were seen by many as contributing to Labour's defeat in the 1983 general election, when the party manifesto was dubbed "the longest suicide note in history".

 Benn's association with far-left groups further complicated Labour's public image.
 He defended the Militant tendency, speaking at their 1984 rally and opposing their expulsion from the party despite pressure from Kinnock's leadership.
 Benn also supported Militant-controlled Liverpool City Council under Derek Hatton during their confrontation with central government over budget cuts, providing "unswerving support in their hour of struggle and need".
 These positions placed Benn at odds with Kinnock's efforts to modernise the party and root out entryism.

 The tension culminated in Benn's unsuccessful challenge to Kinnock for the party leadership in 1988, which he described as a "campaign for socialism".
 Benn's diary recorded his view of Kinnock as "the great betrayer", arguing the party was "paying the price" for "soft-pedalling our advocacy for socialism".
 Kinnock's subsequent modernisation efforts deliberately marginalised Bennite influence as the party moved toward the centre ground.